AlexGustafsson/systembolaget-api-data/README.md

 ## Use cases
 <a name="usecases"></a>

-The utility can be used to automatically grab the latest available data from Systembolagt.
+The utility can be used to automatically grab the latest available data from Systembolaget.
 The data can be used to create interesting statistical charts, archives and more.
 Note however that data derived from the platform should not be used in a way that goes against [Systembolaget's mission](https://www.omsystembolaget.se/english/systembolaget-explained/).